BingLiu-Lab/FSA/README.md

 ## Copyright Information
 The materials and code to calculate personalized FSA score is available for noncommercial use and exclusively for research purpose.
-For potential commercial use, please contact Bing Liu at bliu@nlpr.ia.ac.cn.
+For potential commercial use, please contact Bing Liu at bing.liu@bnu.edu.cn.